DNSFilter nabs $30M to fight DNS threats with AI

 DNSFilter aims to combat the growing threats with a service designed to protect against DNS-originated phishing, malware, ransomware, and more.
 Its network, which spans across 48 datacenters, provides domain analysis that’s exported to security reports as well as logs.

-“I founded DNSFilter after [startup company] OpenDNS was acquired by Cisco.
+“I founded DNSFilter after OpenDNS was acquired by Cisco.
 I owned a managed service provider — still do! — and was a loyal OpenDNS customer.
 However, as many companies do when they are acquired by major entities: pricing went up, product innovation stagnated, and I could never seem to get any support on the phone,” Carnesi told VentureBeat via email.
 “So, I decided to create a more innovative product that had the existing features and capabilities of OpenDNS, but was powered by machine learning.”

 AI-driven DNS security